What Is Self Esteem? Definition And Mental Health Connection

 "You yourself, as much as anybody in the entire universe, deserve your love and affection." –Buddha

 Building self-esteem is a process of challenging negative beliefs about ourselves and cultivating positive relationships.
 While self-esteem issues can fluctuate according to life events, lower self-esteem can affect every domain of our lives, as well as our relationship to ourselves and others.
-Below are some tips that can help boost your self-esteem, increasing the ability to cope with what life throws at us:
+Below are some tips that can help improve your self-esteem, increasing the ability to cope with what life throws at us:

 • Aim to stop comparing yourself to others